I Love Walking In France

 Stops in this section include Aumont-Aubrac, Nasbinals, Aubrac, Saint-Chély-d’Aubrac, Saint-Côme-d’Olt, Espalion, Estaing, Golinhac, Espeyrac and Sénergues.

-Explore each stage in more depth –
+Explore each stage of the Chemin de Saint-Jacques du Puy in more depth:

 Stage 1: Le Puy-en-Velay to Aumont-Aubrac